TheDirector42/HeNemz/Interferometer Experiment Report.md

 When adjusting the mirrors to form a single output, it was found that, though visually one dot, the fringes did not cover the entire dot.
 This indicated that the vertical alignment of the beams was off.
 To fix this problem the vertical shift knobs seen in *figure 3* were carefully adjusted until the mirror was perpendicular to the table.

 ### <p style="font-size:30px">Results and Observations</p>
-To understand how the length of the beam affects the output of an interferometer, the power meter was positioned at the output and collected and tabled data for twenty minuets.
+To understand how the length of the beam affects the output of an interferometer, the beam profiler was positioned at the output and collected and tabled data for twenty minuets.
 As the sample rate of the meter was every second the table had 1200 rows of data.
 This data set can be found at https://github.com/TheDirector42/HeNemzacsses (contact authors to acess the repo).

 ![magnitude of beam vs 1200 sec](image/InterferometerExperimentReport/1733463633814.png)
 <medium>*figure 5.
 Graph of beam magnitude over time*

 <big> *figure 5* presents the trend of the beams power over 1200 seconds.
+The power sign convention is used to deterimine that energy is entering the system as the power is negitive.
+This is expected as the power of the laser is being deliverd to the beam profiler.
-It shows that the fluctiation of the beam magnitude is highest when moving between peaks and troughs, when at peak construction (600-700 seconds) the beams power is visually the most stable.
+It can be seen that an increase occurs at 600 seconds It shows that the fluctiation of the beam magnitude is highest when moving between peaks and troughs, peak power occurs at 600-700 seconds.

 ### <p style="font-size:30px">Sources of interferance</p>